-Please consult the Statistics Department Advising page
+Please consult the Statistics Department Advising webpage.

 A curriculum sheet lists the major, support, general education and elective courses required to earn your statistics degree.
 You can use this in conjunction with your Degree Progress Report on the Cal Poly Portal to keep track of your degree requirements.
 You are entitled to graduate on any version of the catalog requirements starting from the "active" catalog when you became a Statistics major.

 Paper copies of previous curriculum sheets are available outside the Statistics Department office (25-107D).